Waukegan, Illinois Therapists

 Mental Health Resources in the Waukegan Area

 Mental health resources in Waukegan proper include Lake County Behavioral Health Services.
-NorthPointe Resources in nearby Zion is a non-profit organization that has a division called SOARR that offers cost-effective counseling and therapy.
+NorthPointe Resources in nearby Zion is a non-profit organization with a division called SOARR that offers cost-effective counseling and therapy.
 For family members of an individual with a neurobiological brain disorder, such as anxiety, schizophrenia, PTSD, or bipolar disorder, there is the Lake County chapter of the National Alliance on Mental Illness (NAMI) in Waukegan, which offers education, support, and advocacy.
 There are also private practice therapists, community mental health centers, crisis lines, and emergency services located throughout the greater Chicago area.